-1 - FREEZING PROJECT\[Scoresheet SF155]
+UNIT 1 - FREEZING PROJECT

 Baked Item Made With Frozen Produce any recipe, at least 3/4 of baked product or 4 muffins or cookies on a paper plate or in a disposable pan.
-Recipe MUST include a food item preserved by the freezing method done by the 4-H'er.
+Recipe MUST include a food item Class 1 Preserved by the freezing method done by the 4-H'er.
 Ex.
 Peach pie, blueberry muffins, zucchini bread, etc.).
-Supporting information must include both the recipe for the produce that was frozen as part of this project AND the baked food item.
+Supporting information must include both the recipe for the produce that was frozen as part of this project AND the baked food item [Scoresheet SF155]